-(Chestnut Hill) – February 25, 2015 – Pine Manor College, a private, four-year, liberal arts college in Chestnut Hill, Massachusetts, today inducted seven students into the Delta Chapter of the Alpha Chi National Honor Society.
-The College also named Dr. Diane Mello-Goldner, Dean of the College, as an honorary inductee.
+(Chestnut Hill) – March 2, 2016 – Pine Manor College, a private, four-year, liberal arts college in Chestnut Hill, Massachusetts, today inducted seven students into the Delta Chapter of the Alpha Chi National Honor Society.
+The College also named Dr. Michele Ramirez, Professor of Psychology, as an honorary inductee.

 Alpha Chi is a national college honor society that accepts only the top 10 percent of juniors, seniors and graduate students in all academic fields.
 To qualify, students must be full time juniors or seniors with a cumulative grade point average of 3.5, and at least one semester in the junior or senior year with a grade point average of 3.75.

 Pine Manor is the fifth college in Massachusetts to establish an Alpha Chi chapter.

 This year’s inductees include Jennifer Barrios ’16 of Allston, MA, Yaye Cherif ’17 of Boston, MA, Monserrat Jifkins ’17 of Cancun, Mexico, Jose Occelin ’17 of Mattapan, MA, Ashley Piermarini ’16 of Lancaster, MA, Patricia Pierre ’16 of Boston, MA, and Tashiana Wolfe ’17 of Hyde Park, MA